hillu/build-crossby/README.md

 Usage
 -----

-Typing `make` gives a list of targets that can be run.
-They are controlled by the main configuration file (`default.mk`) and package-specific configuration files.
+Typing `make` gives a list of targets that can be run and outputs the configuration.

+Those are controlled by a number of variables which can be passed via the command line.

+### Variables

+- `ROOT` points to the top-level directory where all information about the build are stored.
+Default: Current working directory.

+- `PROJECT` determines which project should be built.
+The main configuration file (`$ROOT/$PROJECT.mk`) is determined using this variable.
+Default: `default` (so the default configuration file is `default.mk` in the current working directory).

-The `PACKAGES` variable contains a list of packages that should be built.
+- `PACKAGES` contains a list of packages that should be built.
 For every package, Makefile snippet `package/$PKG.mk` is included which describes how to fetch and build the package.
-If `PACKAGES` is not specified, all `*.mk` files in the `pacakge` subdirectory are included.
+If `PACKAGES` is not specified, all `*.mk` files in `$ROOT/pacakge` subdirectory are included.

-The `ARCHS` variable contains a list of architectures for which every package should be built.
+- `ARCHS` contains a list of architectures for which every package should be built.
 If not set, it defaults to x86 and x86_64 architectures for Linux and Windows.

 Before build, the sources can be patched.
 For this, all *.patch files in `patches/$PKG/$VERSION` are used.

+### Subdirectories

+- `package` contains configuration files with information on how to fetch and build source packges (`package/$PKG.mk`)
+- `cache` is used the downloaded source archives
+- `patches` contains package-specific patches
+- `build` is used for building packages -- individually below `build/$PKG/$ARCH/`
+- `target` is the top installation directory

 Configuration
 -------------